Undergraduate Pathway: 100% Assignment

 Level 4 & 5 IT and Computing leading to Bachelor of Science in IT

 Undergraduate Management Course

 The Undergraduate Level 4/5 IT and Computing course is a 240 credit course, made up of 10 level 4 modules and 10 level 5 modules.
 Each module consists of around 40 guided learning hours.
-All modules have an additional 30-50 learning hours of optional materials which comprise of recommended exercises, recommended readings and internet resources.
-Within the modules are self testing exercises.
+All modules have additional 30-50 learning hours of optional materials which comprise of recommended exercises, recommended readings and internet resources.
+Within the modules are self-testing exercises.
 You must take care in answering these.
 Although they are not marked nor do they count towards your final assessment, the marking is tested against your scoring on the final assessment to check for consistency of score.
-Where there is clear inconsistency between the score in a full assessment and the standards reached in the ongoing exercise, MSBM reserve the right to investigate.
+Where there is a clear inconsistency between the score in a full assessment and the standards reached in the ongoing exercise, MSBM reserve the right to investigate.

 The modules are written against prescribed learning outcomes defined by ATHE, who are regulated by Ofqual, the Government appointed regulator.

 Computer Systems and Software

 This module will explore the functions of computing systems and the basics of design, configuration and routine maintenance.

 This module examines the basis of OOS and how programming fits into the broader aspects of usage of applications.

 This module will enable understanding of database design and development and enable students to develop and design a database and explore solutions to meet client brief.
 Learners will learn how to design a database.

 This module is concerned with the analysis of IT and computing needs to develop requirement specifications and develop and test prototypes.